 shipping_address, containing the customer's shipping address.
-If you don't provide a shipping address, we duplicate the billing address and use it as the shipping address.
+If you don't provide a shipping address, we copy the billing address and use it as the shipping address.

 In some cases, Klarna requires additional information about the customer and purchase.
 We recommend you send it in the

 authorize() call.
 For more information, see the Extra merchant data section.

-For GDPR (General Data Protection Regulation) reasons, you should not send customer data before the
+For GDPR (General Data Protection Regulation) reasons, you shouldn't send customer data before the

 Klarna uses all this information to make the risk assessment.
 To see what data you need per market and how to format it, check the customer data requirements.

 authorize() call and until you receive the callback, Klarna runs a purchase flow that includes a risk assessment.
 You need to visually indicate to your customer that an ongoing process is happening.
 For a better user experience, we suggest:

 authorize()call (for example, disable the buy button)

 approved, containing the authorization result.
 It's a boolean value that indicates approved or denied.

 show_form, showing the availability of Klarna as a payment option.
 It's a boolean value that indicates displayed or hidden.

 authorization_token, containing the token that allows you to place the order.
 This is only returned if it's an approved authorization.